Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Applications of the EX-ITP Algorithm

-Note that we have $\ra=\frac{1}{2}$ in the worst case.
-Therefore, we can get that \begin{theorem} For splittable and unit-demand 4-CVRP, there is a $\frac{3}{2}$-approximation algorithm. \end{theorem}
+where we have $\ra=\frac{1}{2}$ in the worst case.
+Thus, we have the following result. \begin{theorem} For splittable 4-CVRP and unit-demand 4-CVRP, there is a $\frac{3}{2}$-approximation algorithm. \end{theorem}

-We remark that the idea of the previous $5/3$-approximation algorithm (based on a good mod-2-cycle packing) for unit demand 4-CVRP can also be applied to unsplittable 4-CVRP (as we will show in Section~\ref{Sec-Unsplit-34}).
-However, the $3/2$-approximation algorithm (based on a good 4-path packing instead) in this subsection may not be easy to extend because by shortcutting some vertices on a cycle packing we may still obtain a cycle packing in the remaining graph but for a path packing the structure may change greatly.
+We remark that the idea of the previous $\frac{5}{3}$-approximation algorithm (based on a good mod-2-cycle cover) for unit-demand 4-CVRP can also be applied to unsplittable 4-CVRP (as we will show in Section~\ref{Sec-Unsplit-34}).
+However, the $\frac{3}{2}$-approximation algorithm (based on a good 4-path cover instead) in this subsection may not be easy to extend because by shortcutting some vertices on a cycle cover we may still obtain a cycle cover in the remaining graph but the structure may change greatly for a path cover.